Matsadura/ALX_Time_Saver/README.md

      * Automatically puts all your project files in a table with interactive names

 4. Header maker
-     * Extracts all the fuctions prototypes of a certain projects and appends them in a "main.h" file
+     * Extracts all the fucntions prototypes of a certain project and appends them in a "main.h" file

 ## Installation

 Clone the repository :